Wanyama demands 'more professionalism' in Kenya

 Although the suspension has now been lifted, Kenya were expelled from qualification for the 2023 Africa Cup of Nations and Wanyama feels his compatriots have missed out on a key opportunity for development.

-"I speak to some of the players a lot, trying to advise them on what they should do and I believe it is just a matter of time before they will be in the world's top leagues," he explained.
+"I speak to some of the players a lot, trying to advise them on what they should do and I believe it is just a matter of time before they will be in the world's top leagues," he said.

 "But one of the biggest platforms for them to be seen is playing for your national team, representing your country.